 Greetings from Ephemera, a place for the "everyday artist" in Paducah, Kentucky!

-See what others are saying about Paducah in the news, and discover our "global Creative City by the numbers."
-These articles and rankings portray the quality of place and value of distinctively creative experiences like Ephemera Paducah.
+See what others are saying about Paducah in the news.
+This collection of articles and rankings portray the quality of place and value of distinctively creative experiences like Ephemera Paducah.

 What's Your #PaducahCreativeCity Story?